zkpain/base_project_for_web_automation_projects/README.md

     gradle test -Dgithub-user=cedaniel200 -Dpassword=123456 -Dbinary="C:\Users\miusuario\AppData\Local\Programs\Opera\60.0.3255.83\opera.exe" -Dcontext=opera -Dwebdriver.driver=opera
     gradle aggregate

-In the case of the Opera browser, a new parameter must be added specifying the path where the browser executable is.

-## Jenkins file

-To use the jenkinsfile you need to create a credential with id password-github, Run with parameter, where the github user is requested.
-This configuration only runs the test in the firefox browser.

- ## Pipeline Azure DevOps

-go to http://bit.ly/2Pxeuqy after that, click in Pipelines -> Releases -> DevFest -> Release-4

 # Warning
 The example uses GitHub users, if the user used is new it may fail, since GitHub sends it to a different page than the one used in the exercise.